 This article will help you create a customer avatar worksheet.
 In this exercise, select your ideal customer segment or type – either for your product/service or your company.

 Be mindful, though, that if numerous types of people purchase your offering, your customer avatars should be narrowed down to the ones you intend to reach.
 More than three will prove challenging to maintain, and can result in a lack of focus, inhibiting your marketing endeavors.

 Try to create between one and three different avatars for the company, as well as between one and three per product/service you sell.

 Many different disciplines are involved in digital marketing.

-Each one of these disciplines come with their own special skill sets you must master.
+Each of these disciplines comes with unique skill sets you must master.

 Understanding ways to identify customer avatars are skills applicable to all marketing disciplines.

 Having an understanding of your avatar can optimize email conversion rates, as well as segment-specific campaigns of your email marketing endeavors.

 Understanding your avatar can help you articulate your offering in a manner that addresses the problems experienced by your avatar, encouraging them to purchase from you.